View the Committee Roster

 PURPOSE: The Committee serves to advance the law library profession's principles concerning public information provided on government web sites and to promote uniformity in citation reform.

-In addition, the Committee shall monitor and promote citation initiatives and activities undertaken by the judiciary, the bar, the ABA, the Bluebook editors and other groups.
+In addition, the Committee will monitor citation initiatives and activities undertaken by the judiciary, the bar, the ABA, the Bluebook editors and other groups.
+The Committee will use various means, including presentations, articles and the AALL Universal Citation Guide to advocate for citation reform with the judiciary, the bar, governmental organizations, and other entities.
 The Committee will also serve as a resource for jurisdictions and other groups considering citation issues.

 The Committee shall be responsible for advising the Association and its membership about issues relating to electronic legal information access and citation, and may be called upon to collaborate with other committees, including the Government Relations Committee.